JakubPanekVSKK/english-for-designers/05-storytelling/index.md

 And I was absolutely not getting it.

-I knew that 80% of them have near to zero chance at ever becoming a world champion.
+I knew that 80% of them have near to zero chance of ever becoming a world champion.
 If there is such a low chance and it is this hard then why even try and set such unreal goals?

 And that was my vibe.